ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-15-wika-at-kahulugan.md

     kong gumawa ng balangkas upang siyasatin ang tanong na ito.
 ---

+> *Why are you writing in Filipino?* I realized that there are some nuances
+> and examples that only the richness of Filipino can capture.
+I might write a translation in the
+> future, but for now I think Google Translate should give you a decent one.

 <span class="firstcharacter">H</span>abang nagbabasa ako ng librong *The Way of
 Kings* ni Brandon Sanderson, napansin ko na may isang tauhan, si Shallan Davar, na mahilig gumamit ng **panunuya** sa kanyang wika.
 Madalas sasabihin